-As well as cider, we are now producing 100% pure apple juice – all hand-picked, hand-pressed and hand-bottled from named varieties in our own orchard.
+As well as cider, we produce 100% pure apple juice – all hand-picked, hand-pressed and hand-bottled from named varieties in our own orchard.

 The apples are stored and then pressed when they have reached maximum ripeness and flavour, which is preserved for later pleasure by careful pasteurisation.
 The juice from apples earlier in the season is mostly of a single variety as they have a good balance between sweetness and acidity.
 Later in the season, we may blend two or more (named) varieties in order to achieve the correct balance – late season dessert apples can be rather sweet, so we add a culinary variety.